ManiAlipour/iso-hooks/README.md

 ### 9️⃣ `useEventListener`

-Attach event listeners to any element or the window, safely and declaratively.
+Add event listeners safely and declaratively to any element or the window.

 ```tsx
 import { useEventListener } from "iso-hooks";